 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Elida is worth considering.

-The percentage of adults in Elida who are college-educated is close to the national average for all communities of 21.84%: 20.57% of the adults in Elida have a bachelor's degree or advanced degree.
+In terms of college education, Elida is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Elida have a bachelor's degree or advanced degree.

 The per capita income in Elida in 2022 was $75,758, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $303,032 for a family of four.
 However, Elida contains both very wealthy and poor people as well.